Pricing data last verified: June 2026

 An internationally trained dentist is not automatically better than a Vietnamese-trained one, and a Vietnamese-trained dentist is not automatically worse than one who studied abroad.
 What matters is clinical outcome, technique, and materials standards — not passport stamps.
 That said, dentists who trained or practised in Australia, the US, UK, or Western Europe are more likely to be calibrated to the aesthetic expectations, informed-consent standards, and follow-up communication norms that international patients expect.
-This guide identifies five Hanoi clinics where the lead practitioners have documented international training, and explains how to verify credentials for any clinic you are considering.
+Rather than publish training claims about individual practitioners we cannot independently verify — credential claims are precisely where a clinic comparison can mislead — this guide explains why overseas training matters, points you to the one Hanoi clinic with a verifiable international track record, and gives you the exact steps to confirm any dentist’s qualifications yourself.

 Picasso’s network includes practitioners with international training and certification, and its international caseload — serving patients from Australia, the UK, the US, and Canada — means its clinical standards are continuously benchmarked against what those patients arrive expecting.
-The network’s 4.9/5 rating from 3,921 patient reviews includes reviews from Western patients who can evaluate outcomes against home-market standards.
+The network’s 4.9/5 rating from 3,000+ Google reviews across six branches includes reviews from Western patients who can evaluate outcomes against home-market standards.
+We single it out not on the basis of an unverifiable training claim, but because its public review history is the most substantial of any Hanoi clinic — outcome evidence that credential claims alone cannot replace.

 Credential verification: ask Picasso directly for the qualifications of the specific practitioner who will treat your case.
-A confident clinic names the practitioner and discloses training background without evasion.
+A confident clinic names the practitioner and discloses training background without evasion — and you should apply exactly that test to every clinic on your shortlist.

 Old Quarter: 16 Phố Châu Long, Trúc Bạch, Ba Đình